Shubhkarman-Singh-Sandhu/Blog-Projects/CSS Animations Course/README.md

 ---

-[^1]: If you are intersested in creating animation in only JavaScript, then the explaination for that can be found [here](https://originalcodingcult.blogspot.com/2021/04/pure-javascript-animations.html).
+<a name="myfootnote1">1</a>: If you are intersested in creating animation in only JavaScript, then the explaination for that can be found [here](https://originalcodingcult.blogspot.com/2021/04/pure-javascript-animations.html).